The Manor Academy: Comprehensive

 The school was previously made up of the Forest View County Secondary Modern school on Park Hall Road, and a site on Yorke Street.

 On Saturday 16 March 1996 a £1.5m fire was started by 15 year old Thomas Anderson of Withington in Manchester, who had started at the school only in February 1996.
 He received three years in August 1996.
 There were around fifty firefighters, and a large two storey block destroyed, with three geography classrooms, the headmaster's and deputy head's offices, and the staff room.

 Following the destruction of large parts of the Park Hall Road site by fire in 1996, work was carried out to incorporate the school to a single site.
 This was achieved for the start of the 1999/2000 school year, and the Yorke Street site was demolished and sold for housing construction.

 Academy status

 The Manor School was selected by application to the office of the Secretary of State to become an Academy in 2011.

 In January 2017, following "a damning Ofsted report", 11 teachers had left, eight had been engaged but six were on maternity leave, including the head.

 As of 1 September 2017, the Manor Academy became part of The Two Counties Trust.
 The CEO of the Two Counties Trust (Richard Vasey) also became the Executive Head Teacher until September 2018 when Katrina Kerry became Head Teacher.

+In April 2026, Katrina Kerry stepped down as Head Teacher after more than 20 years at the academy, having joined in 2004.
+As of 2026, the current Head Teacher is Rob Gladwin.